rahulrai-in/azsb-heroku-worker/README.md

-# Implementing Multi Session Sequential Convoy Pattern with Azure Service Bus and Go
+# Azure Service Bus and Heroku Background Worker

-Companion source code for the blog post: https://thecloudblog.net/post/implementing-multi-session-sequential-convoy-pattern-with-azure-service-bus-and-go/
+Companion source code for the blog post: